FreeCodeCampTrondheim/BaWoEngine/How to write JSON modules.md

   * used to make judgement and central in AI.cs, the target string is filled during personalization in Generator.cs
 2. textStats[] -> tag string
-  * represents boolean character statistics, the existence of the tag equals true, while its absence equals false
+  * can represent boolean character statistics, the existence of the tag equals true, while its absence equals false, but counting the number of occurences of the tag can also be useful, though each situation can only grant one occurence of the tag
 3. integerStats[] -> tag string -> size int
   * represents integer character statistics
 4. floatStats[] -> tag string -> size float